BNK3R-Boy/VMR_AutoBalancer/index.md

 Autobalance incoming audio from communication tools like Teamspeak, Discord or any ingame voice.

-One setting for all voice commincation tools.
+One setting for all voice communication tools.

 Voice activation, so you need only setup VMR_AutoBalancer and set all other communication tools you are using to voiceactivation at 1%.